Capgemini/msft-release-extensions/README.md

 - Azure DevOps Online
 - Hosted Azure DevOps on Premise

+#### Azure PaaS :
+- Storage Account, File Share, Virtual Network and Subnet for the running an Azure Container Instance.

+#### Others :
+- Option File (.prop) - You will need to provide option file which contains configurations that require for API Scanning.
+You can refer below example to understand how to use it.

 ## Installation

 You can install the extensions from the Azure DevOps MarketPlace https://marketplace.visualstudio.com/azuredevops